lumeland/lume.land/docs/core/searching.md

 results with the urls `/music/page-1/`, `/music/page-2/`, `/music/page-3/`, etc.
-Every page uses the layout `layouts/post-list.vto` that will receive, among others, the variables `results` (with the array of results to show in this page) and `pagination` (with some interesting info like the current page number or the total results).
+Every page uses the layout `layouts/post-list.vto` that will receive, among others, the variables `results` (with the array of results to show in this page) and `pagination` (with some useful info like the current page number or the total results).

 [The Paginate plugin](../../plugins/paginate.md) (enabled by default in Lume),